mtanghu/LEAP/README.md

 Reasons why LEAP may be able to replace full attention:

-1. The models considered in this project run faster than a standard Transformer when run with the same # of layers and layer sizes even on small sequence lengths (the math allows for *highly parallelizeable* operations which is not always the case with linear attention) which offers extra ease of use
+1. The models considered in this project run **faster** than a standard Transformer of the same size even on small sequence lengths (the math allows for *highly parallelizeable* operations which is not always the case with linear attention) which offers high ease of use

 2. **Dot-product rescaling**, we find that the current dot-product attention scaling method can lead to training instability especially in this more simple form of attention.
 We introduce a new dot product scaling method that should stop dot product similarities from scaling with model size that *may help the training stability of full attention as well* but will allow LEAP to scale to large model sizes stably